-Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, food, music, art and more.
+Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, spirits, beer, food, destinations and more.
 Planning a trip to wine country and looking for something fun to do?
 Our goal is to provide a comprehensive source for interesting events in every wine producing region.

-We’re just getting the system set up, so expect more events soon.
 Have an event you’d like to promote on our calendar?
 Provide your event information on our submission form.
-Basic listings are free, opportunities to feature your event and submit sponsored content are coming soon.
+Basic listings are free, opportunities to feature your event and submit sponsored content are available.
 Charity events may qualify for promotion discounts.

 National Sourdough Bread Day celebrates a type of artisan bread made famous during California’s Gold Rush era.
 It is believed that yeast-risen bread has been around since 1500BC.
 Travelers, from marching armies to settlers exploring new lands, found that the thick crust was durable during transport and kept the soft, inner loaf fresh over longer periods of time.
 Whether sliced and eaten alone, dipped, spread on, or used to hold together a sandwich, sourdough bread is a go-to choice for tasty bread.